 - Make it happen: Original Travel’s personalized itineraries might include waterfall treks to spot long-tailed macaques and citron-crested cockatoos, a tour of an open-air produce market, or riding Sumba’s famous sandalwood ponies.

 - Only in Sumba: Villages in Sumba look like no others, thanks to the unique architectural style of the homes, called uma mbatangu.
-The three-level structures are built with four main posts and have soaring, sorcerer hat–like roofs that are considered a sacred space for spirits to reside.
-(Some families also use this space as a silo for food storage.)
-Per Marapu tradition, to keep ancestors close, the homes are generally situated next to tombs of megalithic stone or concrete.
+The three-level structures have soaring, sorcerer hat–like roofs that are considered a sacred space for spirits to reside.
+(Some families also use this space for food storage.)
+Per Marapu tradition, to keep ancestors close, the homes are situated near tombs.

 - Required reading: Author Elizabeth Pisani dedicates a chapter of Indonesia, Etc.: Exploring the Improbable Nation to her time in Sumba and shares in vivid detail her experience witnessing Sumba’s singular rituals around death, including an animal sacrifice.